+Hindu mythology tells that Brahma, the creator of the universe, was looking for a place on earth to practice a Prakrishta Yajna (fire offerings).
+It had to be at the point of confluence of three sacred rivers.
 In Allahabad, the Ganges, Yamuna and Saraswati meet (the Saraswati is not visible, but legend has it that it flows underground).
-It is at the Triveni Sangam that pilgrims take boats to the ritual bathing platforms.
+It is at the Triveni Sangam that pilgrims do their ritual bathing.

 The Kumbha Mela pilgrimage is held every three years, alternating between Haridwar, Allahabad, Nashik and Ujjain, so that its takes place in each town once every 12 years.
 But every six years Haridwar and Allahabad host an Ardha Kumbh Mela (half Kumbha Mela) and Allahabad also hosts the Magh Mela every year in January.